-Lagaan Falls is one of the best waterfalls in Siquijor and a must-visit during your visit!
-Swimming holes, rope swings, rock jumps and small caves are just some of the things you can expect to find at Lagaan Falls Siquijor!
+Lagaan Falls is one of the best waterfalls in Siquijor and a must-see during your visit!
+Swimming holes, rope swings, rock jumps, and small caves are just some of the awesome features at these falls.

-Lagaan Falls is located in Lazi on Siquijor Island.
+Lagaan Falls Siquijor is located in the Lazi region on Siquijor Island.

-From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach Lagaan Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach these falls.

-There’s a couple of options on how to get to Lagaan Falls in Siquijor, and they are by scooter, habal habal or tricycle.
+There’s a couple of options on how to get to Lagaan Falls Siquijor and they are by scooter, habal-habal, or tricycle.

-You can rent a scooter in Siquijor for as little as 250 pesos per day and make your own way over to Lagaan Falls.
+You can rent a scooter in Siquijor for as little as 250 pesos per day and make your own way over to the falls.